-The numbers of domestic (residents of the country) and foreign (non-residents) patent applications filed with each of the Trilateral Offices for the years 2005 and 2006 are shown in Fig. 4.1.
+The numbers of domestic (residents of the country) and foreign (non-residents) patent applications filed with each of the Trilateral Offices for the years 2006 and 2007 are shown in Fig. 4.1.

-There were a total of 135,183 patent applications filed with the EPO in 2006, which is a growth of 3.4 percent.
-The number of patent application filings at the JPO decreased by 4.3 percent to 408,674.
-USPTO saw 425,967 patent application filings in 2006, a 9.0 percent increase over 2005 levels.
+There were a total of 140 725 patent applications filed with the EPO in 2007, which is a growth of 3.9 percent.
+The number of patent application filings at the JPO decreased by 3 percent to 396 291.
+USPTO recorded 456 154 patent application filings in 2007, a 7.1 percent increase over 2006 levels.

-Fig. 4.2 shows the respective shares of patent application filings by origin relative to total filings at each Office for 2005 and 2006.
+Fig. 4.2 shows the respective shares of patent application filings by origin relative to total filings at each Office for 2006 and 2007.

-Due to the differences in behavior of the applicants from different countries, comparison of the numbers of applications at the Trilateral Offices should only be made with caution.
+Due to the differences in behaviour of the applicants from different countries, comparison of the numbers of applications at the Trilateral Offices should only be made with caution.
 For example, the numbers of claims given in applications are significantly different among the three Offices.
-On average, in 2006, an application filed at the EPO contained 18.2 claims (18.05 in 2005), one filed at the JPO contained 9.5 claims (9.5 in 2005), while one application at the USPTO had 20.5 claims (20.6 in 2005).
+On average, in 2007, an application filed at the EPO contained 18.0 claims (18.2 in 2006), one filed at the JPO contained 9.8 claims (9.5 in 2006), while one application at the USPTO had 20.1 claims (20.5 in 2006).

-The shares of patent application filings by each bloc of origin are quite consistent for 2005 and 2006.
+The shares of patent application filings by each bloc of origin are quite consistent for 2006 and 2007.
 EPO and USPTO show an increase in the number applications from the "Others" bloc.
 As in the past, patent application filings of domestic origin continue to represent the most significant share of filings at each Trilateral Office.
-In 2006, the shares of domestic filings at the EPO, JPO and USPTO were 48.5, 84.9 and 52.1 percent, respectively.
-The numbers of domestic filings at the JPO and the USPTO are approximately equivalent to the numbers of first filings.
+In 2007, the shares of domestic filings at the EPO, JPO and USPTO were 48.5, 84.2 and 52.9 percent, respectively.
+The numbers of domestic filings at the JPO and the USPTO are considered to be equivalent to the numbers of first filings.
 Domestic EPO filings are defined as the total of EPO filings by residents of the EPC contracting states.
-Only part of these are first filings to the EPO, which is explained by the fact that in the EPC contracting states the first application is generally filed at a national office.
+Only part of these are first filings to the EPO, which is explained by the fact that in the EPC contracting states the first application is often filed at a national office.
 A subsequent filing at the EPO follows if the invention is judged to be worthy of protection in other European countries.
 Consequently, the number of domestic filings at the EPO is not equivalent to the number of first filings.
-The direct first filings at the EPO from residents of the EPC contracting states were 15,299 in 2005 and 16,859 in 2006, respectively 24.0 percent and 25.7 percent of all direct filings at the EPO by residents of the EPC contracting states.
+The direct first filings at the EPO from residents of the EPC contracting states were 18 404 in 2006 and 19 694 in 2007, respectively 28.0 percent and 28.8 percent of all applications at the EPO by residents of the EPC contracting states.

-APPLICATIONS BY FIELD OF TECHNOLOGY
+FIELDS OF TECHNOLOGY

 Patents are classified by the Trilateral Offices according to the IPC.
+This provides for a hierarchical system of language independent symbols for the classification of patents and utility models according to the different areas of technology to which they pertain.
 Fig 4.3 shows the distribution of applications according to the main sections of the IPC.

 The classification takes place at a different stage of the procedure in each Office.
-Fig. 4.3 shows data for the EPO and the USPTO for the filing years 2005 and 2006, while for the JPO the breakdown is given for the filing years 2004 and 2005.
-The JPO data for 2005 are the most recent available figures because the IPC assignment is completed just before the publication of the Unexamined Patent Application Gazette (after the expiration of 18 months from the first filing).
+Data are shown for the EPO and the USPTO for the filing years 2006 and 2007, while for the JPO the breakdown is given for the filing years 2005 and 2006.
+The JPO data for 2006 are the most recent available figures because the IPC assignment is completed just before the publication of the Unexamined Patent Application Gazette (18 months after the first filing).